Abdul0305/Item-Writing/MS1/convert char to int in csharp.en.md

 }
 ```

-If the `char` value is not numeric in single quotes, an exception is thrown.
+An exception is thrown if the char value is not numeric in single quotes.
 Below is an illustration:

 ```c#
 using System;